 Advance Care Planning

-What is Advance Care Planning?
+What Is Advance Care Planning?

 Advance Directive

 An advance directive is a legal document that allows adults to make their health care choices clear and name a surrogate to act for them should they become unable to speak for themselves.
-Advance directives address health concerns as well as decisions regarding visitation, disclosure of medical records and other instructions specific to each individual.
+Advance directives address health concerns as well as decisions regarding visitation, disclosure of medical records, and other instructions specific to each individual.

 National POLST - Portable Medical Orders